Luis R. Sepúlveda: Alleged domestic violence

 In 2015, Sepúlveda's wife requested an order of protection against him after she alleged that an argument between them turned violent.
 A restraining order was never issued.

 In 2021, the police responded to a 911 call from Sepúlveda's wife.
 When the police arrived, both Sepúlveda and his wife claimed the other had assaulted them.
 Later, Sepúlveda turned himself in and was arrested for allegedly assaulting his wife, and was charged with assault in the 3rd degree, criminal obstruction of breathing, and harassment.
 Prosecutors dropped charges in August of that year.

 Following these incidents, Andrea Stewart-Cousins removed Sepúlveda from his committee chairmanship of the Crime Victims Committee and Crime and Correction Committee, and elected officials like Nathalia Fernandez and Rob Ortt called on him to resign if the allegations were true.

+No Show to Court

+Sepulveda, as a defense lawyer representing tenants, did not appear in court to represent at least 4 clients in 2026.
+Majority leader Andrea Stewart Cousins appointed him the chair of the New York State Senate's Judiciary Committee.
+Some people say Sepulveda should not be an active lawyer in cases where the judge presiding over the cases are influenced by the state senator's power as judiciary chair.